tigerabrodi/data-intensive-apps/README.md

    - **How it Works**:
      - **Synchronous**: Leader waits for confirmation from followers before considering a write complete.
      - **Asynchronous**: Leader doesn't wait for followers, reducing write latency but increasing risk of data loss.
-   - **Use Cases**: Synchronous for data integrity; Asynchronous for performance and scalability.
+   - **Use Cases**: Synchronous for data integrity.
+Asynchronous for performance and scalability.

 2. **Setting Up New Followers**: